• info@al-dirassa.com

 • Digital Tasbeeh (optional)

-Keep your power bank fully charged because you may spend long hours in the Haram.
+Keep your power bank fully charged, as you may spend long hours in the Haram.

 7. Spiritual Items